fabien-gigante/DisableableSlotsMod/README.md

 # Disableable Hopper Slots
 Welcome to the *Disableable Hopper Slots* Minecraft mod.

 Are you tired of filling your item filters with dummy items ?
-Do you like how the new crafter allows to enable and disable some of its slots.
+Are you bored of farming nine stacks of items to entirely fill a dispenser or dropper ?
+Do you like how the new crafter allows to enable and disable some of its slots ?
 Well, this mod is for you !

-Hopper slots can now be enabled or disabled, which can be toggled by clicking on them when empty.
+Hopper, dispenser and dropper slots can now be enabled or disabled, which can be toggled by clicking on them when empty.
 Disabled slots cannot have items put in them.

-Only the enabled slots of the hopper count towards the _"total number of slots in container"_ when calculating the signal strength with a comparator.
+Only the enabled slots of a hopper, dispenser or dropper count towards the _"total number of slots in container"_ when calculating the signal strength with a comparator.

 ![Screenshot 1](./assets/screenshot1.png)